Low-profile IP67 rugged housing

 Weight: 160 grams with batteries

-The Oyster uses 3 x “AA” size 1.5V Lithium batteries which provide a balance between size and capacity
+The Oyster LoRaWAN uses 3 x “AA” size 1.5V alkaline or lithium batteries which provide a good balance between size and capacity.

-The Oyster Sigfox must be fitted with off-the-shelf 1.5V Lithium batteries.
-These are readily available from retail outlets, for example Duracell and Energizer.
+The Oyster LoRaWAN should be fitted with off-the-shelf 1.5V Lithium batteries for operation in cold temperatures or if you want the greatest reliability and battery life.
+These are readily available from retail outlets, for example Energizer Ulitmate Lithium.

 10uA (micro amps)